redhat-cip/dci-openshift-app-agent/utilities/internal-registry/README.md

 1. The cluster's global pull secrets is updated withm the `ocp_registry_user` credentials.
 1. Access to the internal registry is allowed on the cluster's nodes by adding it as insecure registry (this will perform a rolling restart on the cluster nodes).

 The above actions are reverted by the `disable_ocp_registry` flag, except for the restoration of the original pull secret.
-Please see the [Recomendations](#recomendations) section for more information.
+Please see the [Recommendations](#recommendations) section for more information.

 ## Requirements